sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

      * Gets the value of an attribute from an account on an application.
      *
      * @param applicationName The application name.
-     * @param nativeIdentity The native identity of the account.
+     * @param nativeIdentity The account's native identity.
      * @param attribute The name of the attribute to retrieve.
      * @return The attribute value or null if the attribute does not exist.
-     * @throws GeneralException wrapping underlying DB related errors */
+     * @throws GeneralException wrapping underlying DB related errors.
+     */
     Object getRawAccountAttribute(String applicationName, String nativeIdentity, String attribute)